The Money Tree

 All the applications will then be looked at by a short listing panel made up of members of the Worthing Youth Council and Worthing Borough Council.

-If your application makes it through the short listing stage you will then be invited to attend an event in the week commencing (TBC) 14th April 2014 (half term) where 100 young people from the borough will vote on your project idea.
+If your application makes it through the short listing stage you will then be invited to attend an event on 2nd July 2015 at the Town Hall, where 100 young people from the borough will vote on your project idea.

 The winners in 2014 were: